-All pupils with termly attendance of 100% at Pinvin CE First School receive an Excellent Attendance Certificate to celebrate this.
+All pupils with termly attendance of 100% receive an Excellent Attendance Certificate to celebrate this.

-All pupils with termly attendance of 100% at St Nicholas CE Middle School will receive a certificate.
-All pupils at St Nicholas CE Middle School with attendance of 97% and above receive an end of term reward i.e. an additional play time.
-Each week, pupils with 100% attendance are entered into a class draw for a prize.
+- Bronze for 1 term

+- Silver for 2 terms

+- Gold for 3 terms

+All pupils with attendance of 98% or above are entered into a draw for an Amazon Voucher at the end of each term.
+(PFS - 1 for EYFS / KS1, 1 for LKS2) (SNMS - 1 per year group)

 Posters display the class with the best attendance in each year group every week, and the class with the overall best attendance are awarded the attendance trophy.

-Celebration assemblies also display weekly attendance winners.
+Celebration assemblies also display weekly class attendance winners.

 The importance of good attendance is celebrated and highlighted by all teachers at every opportunity.

-Monitoring and Protocols for dealing with Absences
+16) Monitoring and Protocols for dealing with Absences